The Hong Kierkegaard Library hosted the Eighth International Kierkegaard Conference during the Summer of 2018

 The Spanish and Portuguese Paper Presentations filled the final day of the Conference, Sunday the 17th.

 These sessions featured Kierkegaardian scholars who wished to present a paper about the existential lesson they had learned from Kierkegaard in either the Spanish or Portuguese language.
 Featuring scholars who came from all around the world — Italy, Mexico, Argentina, Texas, Portugal, to name a few — each session gave excellent presentations on topics such as La contemporaneidad como concepto dialéctico respecto al tiempo and A possibilidade de viver una existência experimentante.
+Providing a great opportunity for all scholars to reflect on the Danish scholar in a different setting than the typical presentation done in English in the lecture halls, the Spanish and Portuguese Presentations were an unforgettable experience.

 After the Spanish and Portuguese presentation sessions finished, the Translation Seminar began with the participation of Kierkegaardian translation specialists present in-person or online.
 This seminar-style session offered a space for scholars to share their own experiences, materials, resources, ideas, difficulties, proposals, and the latest news in the world of Spanish and Portuguese existentialist translations.
 Zoom, a video-conference program, allowed for the opportunity to bring in guests from all around the world.
 Together, the scholars considered several concrete translation cases and discussed the specific semantic and grammatical challenges associated with each case.
 The Translation Seminar proved both an informative and exciting end to the Conference’s academic sessions.